SereTOD/SereTOD2022/README.md

 industry with the current advances in neural approaches.
 A TOD system typically consists of several modules, which track user goals to update dialog states, query a task-related knowledge base (KB) using the dialog states, decide actions and generate responses.

-The purpose of this challenge is to invite researchers from both academia and industry to share their perspectives on building <u>se</u>mi-supervised and <u>re</u>inforced <u>TOD</u> systems and to advance the field in joint effort.
+The purpose of this challenge is to invite researchers from both academia and industry to share their perspectives on building **se**mi-supervised and **re**inforced **TOD** systems and to advance the field in joint effort.
 Hence, we refer to this challenge as the sereTOD challenge.
 A shared task is organized for benchmarking and stimulating relevant researches.
 For the first sereTOD challenge, a large-scale TOD dataset is newly released, consisting of 100,000 real-world dialogs, where only 10,000 dialogs are annotated.